Welcome to today's edition of the Rush 24-7 podcast.

 Reversed the trend.

-All she had is she didn't have to do anything marvelous, just had to show up, make sure that Wolf did not bring up this driver's license question, and old Don Vito Clinton Leone took care of that with Elliot Spitzer the day before, so that that came up and there was no follow-up on it.
+All she had to, she didn't have to do anything marvelous, just had to show up, make sure that Wolf did not bring up this driver's license question, and old Don Vito Clinton Leone took care of that with Elliot Spitzer the day before, so that that came up and there was no follow-up on it.

 And she was able to get rid of her one-word answer, which is a contradiction.

-Last night she gets away with a one-word answer when asked about driver's license.
+Last night, she gets away with a one-word answer when asked about driver's license.

 No.

-Obama's asked about this.
+Obama, Obama's asked about this.

 He's got to know this is a potential huge issue.